 When it comes to arguments or fights, children below the age of 6, will most likely react in two ways.
 One, they will retract and begin to feel sad where they may possibly cry or sulk.
 Two, they fight back and become angry or even aggressive.

 As parents, we do not want to witness our children becoming victims nor do we want to see them turning into bullies.
-How do we teach our children to know when and how to stand up for themselves in an appropriate assertive manner?
+How do we teach our children to know when and how to stand up for themselves in an appropriately assertive manner?

 #1 Give them the language

 A lot of times, we tell children “Be nice” or “Be gentle and kind”.
-However we seldom realise that children do not know what it is to be nice or be kind.
+However, we seldom realise that children do not know what it is to be nice or be kind.
 Likewise, when we tell children to talk things through, we do not realise that they do not know how to.
 It is up to you to give them the language and show them how to do so.

-When your child is caught in a nasty situation such as someone disturbed them or another child took something away from them, you can say some sentences for them to copy.
+When your child is caught in a nasty situation such as someone disturbing them or another child taking something away from them, you can say some sentences for them to copy.
 For example, kneel down to your child’s level; look at the other party and say, “Please stop.
 I don’t like that,” or “Please give that back to me, it belongs to me.
 If you like I can share it with you later.”

 #2 Teaching them to apologise

 To take things one step further, we can teach them that apologising is a part of life.
 No one is right 100% of the time.
 When it comes to apologising we need to show children that we do not just say “Sorry” and move on with life.
 We engage them in these few steps to ensure that they mean it.

 - Explain how you may prevent that from happening again (and to show that you really are sorry)